Four Enhancements We Want for the Amazon Echo

 The team managed to control the game by creating 5 individual skills, each with a command-specific invocation name.
 This is highlighted from the first interaction;

 Echo, show me the map

-For this interaction they created a skill with the invocation phrase of “show me the map”.
-It was quite surprising that this worked without a prefix like; “ask”, “tell”, “open”, “launch” etc. We assumed that that the skill would not work without the prefix part of the supported conversation phrases, but it did…most of the time.
+For this interaction, they created a skill with the invocation phrase of “show me the map”.
+It was quite surprising that this worked without a prefix like; “ask”, “tell”, “open”, “launch” etc. We assumed that the skill would not work without the prefix part of the supported conversation phrases, but it did…most of the time.

 Using that hack, the conversation goes on with a natural flow from the first answer from Alexa: